NativeScript/docs-v7/ui-with-xml.md

 ### Expressions

-To set an expression as the value for a property in the `XML`, you can use double curly brackets syntax.
+To set an expression as a value of a property in the `XML`, you can use double curly brackets syntax.

 > NativeScript reevaluates your expression on every property change of the `Observable` object set for `bindingContext`.
 This binding is a one-way binding - from the view model to the user interface.